hemant1456/pytorch_mnist/README.md

-# pytorch cnn model on mnist dataset
+# Pytorch CNN model on MNIST dataset
 This repository provides code  to train a convolutional neural network (CNN) on the MNIST dataset using PyTorch.
 The dataset contains images with size 28x28x1.
 Sample images are shown below with corresponding labels: